The Three Types Of Price

 As you may already be aware from going through this guide, I am a strong proponent for pricing our home in such a way to encourage strong buyer engagement, in particular, presenting a price that is sufficiently compelling to excite buyers and stimulate their interest to want to come through our door for a viewing!
 Only then are we then able to attract the strong level of interest, competition and demand we’d need to achieve the best price!

-The very best way to encourage strong buyer engagement, as well as stimulate buyer excitement and interest, is with a fast price.
-A fast price can attract the strong level of interest, competition and demand that’s needed to push up the price to meet the perfect price!
+The very best way to encourage strong buyer engagement, stimulating buyer excitement and interest, is with the fast price.
+Listing our home at the fast price can encourage strong buyer engagement, as well as attract the strong level of interest, competition and demand that’s needed to push up the price to meet the perfect price!

 What is the best way to implement the fast price?